vmware-archive/sunspot_matchers/README.markdown

 you specify `keywords` and `with` restrictions in the same block, but you said `have_search_params(:keywords, ...` the `with` restrictions are simply ignored.

-Without creative usage of parentheses you can not use do...end blocks to pass multi statement expectations to the matcher though.
-Because do...end have such a low binding precedent, the block is passed to the wrong method.
-Curly syntax blocks will work though {...}, or you can pass a Proc as the last argument.
+Without creative usage of parentheses you can not use `do...end` blocks to pass multi statement expectations to the matcher though.
+Because `do...end` have such a low binding precedent, the block is passed to the wrong method.
+Curly syntax blocks will work though `{...}`, or you can pass a Proc as the last argument.

 ### wildcard matching